chippyash/Monad/README.md

 PHP is coming under increasing attack from functional hybrid languages such as Scala.
-The threat is real, with the ability of such languages to implement web applications using the `play` or `activator` framework.
+The threat is real, with the ability of such languages to implement web applications using the `play` framework.
 The difference is the new buzzword of `functional programming`.
 PHP can support this paradigm, and this library introduces some basic monadic types.